alexandru-m-g/vector-tiles-sample/README.md

    NOTE: this creates a postgres user and database

-1. Restart the *gisapi* container so that it can connect to the newly created postgis db
+1. Restart the *gisapi* container so that it can connect to the newly created postgis db, **only needed the first time**
     `docker-compose restart gisapi`

 1. Import sample shapefile and geojson file into postgis.
 The *ogr2ogr/samples* folder in this